Here are the current members of the Seattle Ethics and Elections Commission:

 David Mendoza works as a Policy Counsel for the Washington State House of Representatives.
 His committee assignments include the Labor & Workforce Development and Government Accountability and Oversight Committees.
 The latter committee oversees gambling, liquor and marijuana regulations.
 Prior to joining the House, he worked for 5 years as a Research and Policy Analyst at two organizations.
 He started in 2007 at the Los Angeles Alliance for a New Economy (LAANE) and beginning in 2010 for Puget Sound Sage in Seattle.
 Both organizations work to address inequities in the workplace and the environment.
 He is a 2007 graduate from Seattle University School of Law and currently serves as President-elect of the Latina/o Bar Association of Washington.
 Before starting law school, he worked as a Volunteer Manager for a homeless services agency in Pasadena, CA. He received his B.A. in History from Pitzer College.
 Mr. Mendoza also serves on the Seattle Freight Advisory Board.
 He was appointed to the Ethics and Elections Commission by the Mayor and was confirmed by the City Council to a term that expires December 31, 2013.

-Kendee Yamaguchiis an Assistant Attorney General.
-She is the Director of Policy, Legislative Affairs and External Relations for the Washington State Office of the Attorney General Bob Ferguson.
-Previously, she served as a Small Agency Cabinet member and a director in the Office of Management and Administration at the White House.
+Kendee Yamaguchi serves on the executive management team for the Washington State Department of Commerce.
+She is the Assistant Director of Local Government and Infrastructure and serves as the Executive Director to both the Community Economic Revitalization Board and the Public Works Board.
+Yamaguchi works with over 600 units of local government and manages a wide range of programs.
+Prior to this position, she was a member of the senior leadership team at the Washington State Office of the Attorney General.
+Previously, she was a Small Agency Cabinet Member for the Governor and a director in the Office of Management and Administration at the White House.
 She has experience working as a television executive, a staff member in the Legislature and an attorney in private practice.
 She is the recipient of awards from the National Asian Pacific American Bar Association, Loren Miller Bar Association and the Access to Justice Institute.
 She has also served as a Board member of the Municipal League of King County and on the Washington State Bar Association’s Professionalism Committee.
-Ms. Yamaguchi earned a bachelor’s degree in political science and public communications with a minor in international affairs from American University.
-She is also a recipient of the Woodrow Wilson Fellowship (PPIA) and earned a juris doctorate from the Seattle University School of Law.
+Yamaguchi earned her B.A. in political science and public communications with a minor in international affairs from American University and a J.D. from the Seattle University School of Law.
+She is a recipient of the Woodrow Wilson Fellowship (PPIA).
 Ms. Yamaguchi was appointed to the Commission by the City Council and was confirmed by the City Council on September 4, 2012.
 Her term expires December 31, 2015.

 Please note that a Commissioner whose term has expired continues to serve until a new appointment is made by the appropriate authority and confirmed by the City Council.